karthikziffer/weather_forecast/README.md

-# weather_forecast
+# weather_forecast :open_umbrella:

-Location Address based weather forecast pip package.
+The pip package provides weather forecasting information based on location or address.
+Using address, the weather_forecast provides location specific forecast.
+Currently only one function is included i.e forecast.